 Train, compare, and register models#

-This notebook provides a quick overview of training ML models using MLRun MLOps orchestration framework.
+This notebook provides a quick overview of training, comparing, and registering ML models using MLRun AI orchestration framework.

 Make sure you reviewed the basics in MLRun Quick Start Tutorial.